Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Lung cancer often does not cause symptoms in its early stages.
 This is when it's small and hasn't spread.
-In fact, many lung cancers do not cause symptoms until they have already spread.
+In fact, many lung cancers don't cause symptoms until they have already spread.

 When early lung cancer does cause symptoms, they’re often like those you might have anyway if you smoke.
 For example, some early symptoms of lung cancer include shortness of breath and coughing.

 Cough that doesn’t go away or gets worse over time